How To Prepare For Your First Child

 There are books, magazines, and websites everywhere that talk about getting prepared for parenting.
 With more than 4 million babies born in the US each year, the advice continues to grow.
 Some advice focuses on getting financially prepared, some focuses on getting all the baby essentials ahead of time, some focuses on scheduling date nights and keeping your relationship a priority, and some say to not prepare at all and just learn as you go.
-Sometimes all the different advice can be contradicting and overwhelming.
-I’ve talked to lots of new parents and compiled a list of 5 Do’s and Don’t’s of how to prepare for your first child.
+Sometimes, all the different advice can be contradictory and overwhelming.
+I’ve talked to lots of new parents and compiled a list of 5 Do’s and Don’ts of how to prepare for your first child.

 Do be prepared financially.

 When preparing for your first child, it is a good idea to be as financially prepared as possible.
 That doesn’t mean you have to be completely set, but having a plan helps relieve the stress that comes with new bills and new baby necessities.
-If your pregnancy is a surprise, don’t panic, many of the “must have” baby items you don’t even need until later.
+If your pregnancy is a surprise, don’t panic, many of the “must-have” baby items you don’t even need until later.
 So you have some time to plan and save.
-You can also purchase many high dollar items second hand or ask around to friends who may be looking to get rid of some baby items.
+You can also purchase many high-dollar items second-hand or ask around to friends who may be looking to get rid of some baby items.

 Do have a long conversation with your partner.